OPA Mission Statement

 - The adult contests always include a category just for New Poets (those poets who have never before received a monetary award for their poetry)

-- OPA hosts two annual conferences, held in different Oregon locations, in the fall (closest weekend to October 15, National Poetry Day) and in April (National Poetry Month)
+- OPA hosts an annual conference, held in different Oregon locations, in the fall

 - Conferences are open to OPA members and non-members; registration is cheaper for members